 - e Absence of spontaneous respiration.

-- Specializes in diagnosing and treating diseases and disorders of the ears, nose, and throat.
+- Specializes in diagnosing and treating diseases and disorders of the lungs and associated tissues.

 hyperpnea → Abnormal increase in the depth and rate of the respiratory movements.